 The best illustration of the role of SW safety-oriented analyses can be found in Annex E from the Part 9 of ISO26262:2018 (2nd edition):

 The best time for safety analysis as per the diagram above is SW Architectural Design.
 It can be done using deductive or inductive analyses.
-One of the most efficient solution for deductive analysis, is SW FMEA.
-The best if it is supported by inductive approach like SW FTA along with DFA.
+One of the most efficient solution for inductive analysis, is SW FMEA.
+The best if it is supported by a deductive approach like SW FTA along with DFA.

 When it comes to the SW FMEA availability of standards/guidelines is very low and it is not easy to verify the sources of publications.
 One of them is “Effective Application of SW Failure Modes Effect Analysis” by Ann Marie Neufelder.

-This is very complex approach containing a lot of different approaches, methods and steps.
-Especially for the companies which are at the beginning of ISO26262 journey it might be very difficult to adapt it to their technology and processes without extensive support and time.
+This is a very complex approach containing a lot of different approaches, methods and steps.
+Especially for the companies which are at the beginning of ISO26262 journey, it might be very difficult to adapt it to their technology and processes without extensive support and time.

 Spyrosoft FUSA Engineers over the various ISO26262 projects were able to develop their own approach to SW FMEA.
 It is continuously evolving to adapt new technologies and lessons learnt.
 It is also worth to add that SpyroSoft safety analyses reports based on the SW FMEA already passed several FUSA Assessments.

 The general approach to SW FMEA is similar as for Design FMEA (AIAG & VDA).
 The Safety Analysis Sheet columns for SW FMEA might be organised as follows:

 First step of SW FMEA contains 4 steps as shown in the flow diagram below:

 - Potential Failure– list of all possible failures for each component/function.
 Each Component/Function shall have at least one Potential Failure linked.
 The most effective way to find all potential failures is HAZOP methodology.